 Milk’s good for kids, right?
-But, for some children, a small glass of milk, is enough to bring on a nasty stomach ache, uncomfortable bloating, wind + diarrhea.
+But, for some children, a small glass of milk, is enough to bring on a nasty stomach ache, uncomfortable bloating, wind and diarrhea.
 But don’t panic, your kids (or you) don’t need milk.

 There are many reasons why you may want to cut cows milk down, or out, of your diet, intolerance being one of them.
 So here’s a few tips I’ve learnt along the way.